Florida has its share of ant species. Some ants are harmful to cats and dogs in Florida.

 Female carpenter ants lay eggs in chambers inside the colony, and then she feeds them nectar and proteinaceous foods until they pupate into adults.

-Once an adult ant is born, it takes its turn at being a worker ant, or it might take over as queen when the old one dies.
+Once an adult ant is born, it takes its turn as a worker ant, or it might take over as queen when the old one dies.

 Odorous house ants are one of the most common types found in homes and yards, especially during the summer.